 There are ways to potentially remove violations from your record though.
 To do so, you will need to be able to show documentation that you were in compliance with regulations or prove that the violation was issued in error.

 Out-of-service criteria is used to determine whether or not a vehicle has met the pass-fail criteria for inspections.
-This criteria identifies any critical violations that need to be corrected so the driver and vehicle can continue operating as usual.
+This criteria identifies any critical out of service dot violations that need to be corrected so the driver and vehicle can continue operating as usual.

 A list of common out-of-service violations includes: